Aligning Deep Implicit Preferences by Learning to Reason Defensively: Ethical Statement

 \subsection{Data Usage and Privacy}

-The datasets employed in this study, namely DeepPref and PrefEval, are publicly available and have been widely adopted for academic research.
-We have strictly adhered to all licensing terms and usage agreements associated with these datasets.
+The datasets used in this study include our newly released DeepPref benchmark and the publicly available PrefEval dataset.
+We strictly adhered to the licensing terms and usage agreements associated with each dataset.
 To the best of our knowledge, these datasets do not contain Personally Identifiable Information (PII).
-In cases where user-generated content was involved, the data was aggregated and anonymized by the original data curators prior to its public release.
-We did not perform any new data collection involving human subjects for this work.
+For any user-generated content, the data was aggregated and anonymized by the original dataset curators prior to public release.